 We believe this degree program should make a difference.

-- Coursework: Complete 36 credits of coursework, including up to 12 credits of electives and Directed Doctoral Studies.
+Completion of 36 credits of coursework, including up to 12 credits of electives and Directed Doctoral Studies.

-- Oral Exam: An opportunity to showcase theological and personal learning by way of an oral comprehensive exam prior to launching your research project
+An opportunity to showcase theological and personal learning by way of an oral comprehensive exam prior to launching your research project

 Graduates of Calvin Seminary’s DMin program will have:

-- Demonstrated growth in theological integration, awareness, and ministry skills through critical thinking skills and applied research methods regarding the scope and practice of ministry.
+- Demonstrated growth in theological integration, awareness, and ministry skills through critical thinking skills and applied research methods regarding the scope and practice of ministry

-- Developed the ability to assess diverse ministry contexts to determine effective transformational ministry models.
+- Developed the ability to assess diverse ministry contexts to determine effective transformational ministry models

 - Developed critical research skills enabling them to develop theologically informed, practically oriented ministry models rooted in qualitative/quantitative research

-- Completed a doctoral-level project that contributes new knowledge and understanding of the practice of ministry.
+- Completed a doctoral-level project that contributes new knowledge and understanding of the practice of ministry

-- Demonstrated capacity to engage in ongoing learning, including acts of self-care, peer to peer relationships, and vocational growth for ministry longevity and vitality.
+- Demonstrated capacity to engage in ongoing learning, including acts of self-care, peer-to-peer relationships, and vocational growth for ministry longevity and vitality

 The following steps are required as part of the application for the Doctor of Ministry program: